Tag Archives: Blackstone River

 Filed under Blog posts--Easy Walks

-Peddling along the Blackstone river
+Pedaling along the Blackstone river

 Along the Blackstone Bikeway, Lincoln, RI

 During the height of the pandemic we avoided our local rail trails because this is where everyone else was.
 As the rates of infection have eased and more have gotten vaccinated, we have felt safer returning to our nearby rail trails, and they are less crowded.
-We recently headed to Lincoln, RI to peddle along the banks of the Blackstone River on the Blackstone Bikeway.
-To find all the parking areas along the Blackstone Bikeway, plus so much more int he valley, be sure to check out this new on line intereactive map.
+We recently headed to Lincoln, RI to pedal along the banks of the Blackstone River on the Blackstone Bikeway.
+To find all the parking areas along the Blackstone Bikeway, plus so much more in the valley, be sure to check out this new on line intereactive map.
 The Blackstone Heritage Corridor has done an amazing job helping make us aware of all that is going on in the valley.
 I am lucky to be a volunteer with this great organization.

 Continue reading